damarsimple/Uwucraft/idea.md

 - $Player1 bid your $Item Diamond_Sword for $1000

 Feature for uwucraft plugin
-Post To ReactPHP websocket using Redis database
+Post To Laravel Echo Server websocket using Redis database

 - $Player1 has been Killed by $Player2 Using $Player2.getItemInHand()
 - $Player1 has just Won The Match